-The hosts of GRB 020903 and GRB 100316D are dIrr with many different SF regions, however with vastly different sizes: While the host of GRB 020903 is rather compact, the one of GRB 100316D has r$_{80}$=12\,kpc and shows intense SF around the GRB site but rather low surface brightness in most of the rest of the galaxy.
-The host of GRB 100316D has the most pronounced disk-like rotation field of all our sample and indeed I17 fitted a disk rotation curve to the host and found that the galaxy is similar to other dIrr as being dominated by the disk rotation at small radii but by dark matter (DM) at larger radii.
-I17 also found that the galaxy might not be completely virialized and suggested a close encounter with another (unknown) neighbor as the cause of this.
-This could also explain the starburst going on in a small part of the galaxy ($\sim$40 \% of the SF is located in the 25\% of the galaxy covered by FLAMES).
-The host of GRB 020903 does not show a regular rotation curve, but is largely dominated by two main emission components close in velocity space that shift in strength across the galaxy.
-The host has v$_\mathrm{shear}$/$\sigma_0$ $\sim$1 and hence is on the edge of being dispersion dominated, note, however, that it is difficult to determine v$_\mathrm{shear}$ due to the double emission component.
+The hosts of GRB 020903 and GRB 100316D are dIrr with many different SF regions.
+The host of GRB 100316D has r$_{80}$=4\,kpc and shows intense SF around the GRB site but a low surface brightness in the rest of the galaxy.
+It also has the most pronounced disk-like rotation of our sample.
+I17 found that the galaxy is similar to other dIrr, being dominated by the disk rotation at small radii but by dark matter (DM) at larger radii.
+They concluded that the galaxy might not be completely virialized and suggested a close encounter with another (unknown) neighbor.
+This could explain the ongoing starburst in part of the galaxy ($\sim$40 \% of the SF is located in the 25\% of the galaxy covered by FLAMES).
+The host of GRB 020903 is compact, has no regular rotation curve, and is dominated by two main emission components close in velocity space that shift in strength across the galaxy.
+The host has v$_\mathrm{shear}$/$\sigma_0$ $\sim$1, note, however, that it is difficult to determine v$_\mathrm{shear}$ due to the double emission component.